 Toy Industry Association (TIA) Statement on Toy Safety, Age Grading and Small Parts

 U.S. toy safety standards are among the toughest in the world and U.S. toymakers are committed to assuring the safety of the toys they produce.
-It is equally important that parents and caregivers take an active role in assuring safe and fun play.
+In addition, there are important steps that parents and caregivers can take to ensure safe and fun play.

 When selecting toys this holiday season and throughout the year, shoppers are encouraged to keep the following safety tips top of mind: